It’s true that for many people, COVID-19 can present itself as a mild illness or cold — a cough, a fever and breathlessness.

 Even if you have mild symptoms or a cold or flu, it’s best to stay home.
 This not only helps you rest and recover, it helps reduce the risk of spreading the virus through coughing, sneezing or touching shared surfaces with contaminated hands.

 If you are supposed to visit Grandma but you aren’t feeling well, the best thing you can do for Grandma is stay home.
 Rebook your visit.
 Call or FaceTime instead.

 If you have a cough or other symptoms and must provide care for your older or vulnerable loved one, please wear a mask to reduce the risk of your droplets spreading infection.

 Protecting others from viruses can save their life.
 If that’s not enough to motivate you, remember: reducing the spread of illnesses like COVID-19 means fewer people will need hospitalization for it, which in turn means our hospitals can still be available to you if you need your appendix removed or have a traumatic fall.

-Wash your hands and stay home when you are sick: it’s a win-win (win) for you and for others (and for the healthcare system).
+Wash your hands and keep staying home as much as you can right now: it’s a win-win (win) for you and for others (and for the healthcare system).